Considerations for Tobacco Programs for Tribal Populations

 aware of the distinction between traditional and commercial tobacco use.

-The National Native Network (NNN), jointly funded by the Centers for
+The National Native Network (NNN), jointly funded by the Centers

-Health and Division of Cancer Prevention and
+and Health and Division of Cancer Prevention and

 Control, is a key source of information about decreasing commercial tobacco use and related illnesses